-One round of three minute amphibian surveys was completed at three survey locations in the LSA and four survey location in the RSA (Figure 10) using the Marsh Monitoring Program (BSC 2012) as the survey guidance protocol.
+One round of three minute amphibian surveys was completed at four survey locations in the LSA (Figure 10) using the Marsh Monitoring Program (BSC 2012) as the survey guidance protocol.
 Surveys were also conducted at an additional five locations in the RSA.
 Each amphibian survey location was separated by at least 500 m to reduce the possibility that calls or choruses are double-counted between stations.
 Amphibian calling intensity is strongly associated with season, time of day and weather conditions.
 As a result, each round of amphibian surveys was initiated one half-hour after sunset and ended near midnight during evenings with little wind and minimum night air temperatures of 5°C.